 - #1: She now discloses family violence issues but she is able to move about freely without risk of harm to herself or her children.
-She must participate in activities for 4 weeks to get a full cash grant (in her case, go through a CE, followed by a mix of training, job search and family violence counseling).
+She must participate in activities for 4 weeks to get a full cash grant (in her case, go through a Sanction Re-engagement CE interview, followed by a mix of training, job search and family violence counseling).

 - #3: No family violence, but the woman is entering her 3rd trimester of pregnancy.
 We do not require participation during the 3rd trimester, so lift the 4-week cure requirement and remove the sanction penalty the first of the following month.

-You can withdraw a case that has already been referred to the supervisor/designee for NCS case closure only on a limited exception basis.
+You can withdraw a case that has already been referred to the supervisor/designee for sanction/sanction penalties only on a limited exception basis.
 The table below outlines what constitutes an appropriate reason for withdrawal:

-What if circumstances change after I refer a case for NCS case closure?
+What if circumstances change after I refer a case for NCS sanction and sanction penalties?

 Cases that may be removed